Food Security

 Food insecurity has broad negative impacts on health, child development, education outcomes, and productivity.
 Food-insecure households have disrupted eating patterns, reduced food intake, and reduced quality or variety of diet.

-According to the U.S. Department of Agriculture, about 1 in 10 Maine households (9.5%) was food insecure in 2019-2021, down from 11.4% in 2018-2020.
-This may reflect expanded access to government programs and the hard work of Maine organizations focused on hunger reduction.
-However, the change is within the margin of error for the estimates, meaning the trend is likely positive but the magnitude may be overstated.
-Keeping this uncertainty in mind, Maine’s rate of food insecurity appears to be below the national average of 10.4% and above the New England unweighted average of 8.2%.
+According to the U.S. Department of Agriculture, about one in nine Maine households (10.9%) was food insecure in 2021-2023, up from 9.5% in 2019-2021.
+This increase may reflect the cessation of pandemic-era federal supports for low-income households, such as the expanded Child Tax Credit, and new restrictions to the Supplemental Nutrition Assistance Program (SNAP).
+Maine’s rate of food insecurity was below the national average of 12.2% and above the New England unweighted average of 9.5%.

-County-level data are from a different source with a slightly higher estimate of food insecurity (10.4% for Maine in 2020).
-According to Feeding America, 2020 food insecurity ranged from 9.2% in Cumberland County to over 15% in Piscataquis, Somerset, and Washington counties.
+County-level data are from a different source with a slightly higher estimate of food insecurity (13% for Maine in 2022).
+According to Feeding America, 2022 food insecurity ranged from 10.6% in Cumberland County to over 16% in Aroostook, Piscataquis, Somerset, and Washington counties.

 Fig. A